MohamedKhaled999/Doctor_Appointments_System/README.md

 ## 📖 Project Overview

 DocNet is a modular, ASP.NET Core application for booking and managing doctor appointments.
 Built on the Onion Architecture, it cleanly separates concerns across Domain, Application, Infrastructure, and Presentation layers.
 The frontend is built with Angular 19, consuming a robust ASP.NET Core Web API.
-Redis caching accelerates data retrieval, while real‑time notifications and an Admin Analytics module provide enhanced user engagement and operational insights.
+Redis caching accelerates data retrieval, while real‑time notifications, Hangfire background jobs, and an Admin Analytics module provide enhanced user engagement and operational insights.

 ---